 It should go without saying, New Yorkers are passionate.
 Passionate about their food, passionate about their neighborhoods, passionate about their sports teams.

-Hanging out at some of the best sports bars in NYC where everyone is rooting for the same team is nothing short of exhilarating.
+Hanging out at some of the best sports bars in New York City where everyone is rooting for the same team is nothing short of exhilarating.
 Whether it’s celebratory high fives with strangers or the colorful language used after a bad play, experiencing the best sports bars NYC has to offer should be on everyone’s bucket list.